LSaldyt/Qurry/brainstorm.md

 Models will fundamentally be composed of, generally, wave functions: Superpositions over all possible states.
 First, consider modeling a classical distribution.
 We can successfully produce sampleable classical distributions on a quantum computer.
-For instance, consider the following model from the Church programming language tutorial (a probabilistic context-free grammar):
+For instance, consider the following model from the Church programming language tutorial.
+This code is specifying a probabilistic grammar for simple sentences about cooking.

 ```scheme
 (define (transition nonterminal)